 - Re-balance once a year

 And what are these 3 investments.
 First, let me say in caps, I CANNOT ENDORSE OR RECOMMEND THESE INVESTMENTS.
 ONLY A LICENSED INVESTMENT ADVISOR FOR YOUR PROVINCE CAN.
+This is another legal requirement by the Ontario Securities Commission.
 The three investments are:

 XIU – Canadian TSX/60 ETF